FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 `.terraform`

-This contains directory contains binaries of Terraform providers.
+This folder is created after executing the `terraform init` command.
+The directory contains the binaries of Terraform providers.

 ### Create S3 Bucket
 #### Note: S3 Bucket Creation